Reductive group actions

 The spherical roots of $X$ are simply the restricted roots of $G$ (\cite{Vust}).
 In particular, the $\cG^*$-action on them is trivial.
 It follows that $\sX$ has isomorphic closures in $X\st(\RR)$ and $X^\CC\st(\RR)$.
 The closure in the latter is the maximal Satake compactification by \cite{BorelJi}*{I.17.9, II.14.10}. \end{proof}

 It is well-known that the maximal Satake compactification of a symmetric space has the structure of manifold with corners.
-Recall, that a \emph{manifold with corners} is a space $\sX$ with $\cC^\infty$-structure which is locally modeled after $\RR_{\ge0}^k\times\RR^{n-k}$ with fixed $n$ and varying $k$.
+Recall, that a \emph{manifold with corners} is a space $\sXq$ with $\cC^\infty$-structure which is locally modeled after $\RR_{\ge0}^l\times\RR^{n-l}$ with fixed $n$ and varying $l$.
 See, e.g., \cite{Joyce}, for a nice introduction to manifolds with corners.
-The points corresponding to $0^k\times\RR^{n-k}\subseteq\RR_{\ge0}^k\times\RR^{n-k}$ are said to have \emph{depth $k$}.
-Let $\sX_k:=\{x\in\sX\mid\|dp|x=k\}$.
-A \emph{boundary component} is the closure of a connected component of $\sX_1$.
+The points corresponding to $0^l\times\RR^{n-l}\subseteq\RR_{\ge0}^l\times\RR^{n-l}$ are said to have \emph{depth $l$}.
+Let $\sXq_l:=\{x\in\sX\mid\|dp|x=l\}$.
+A \emph{boundary component} is the closure of a connected component of $\sXq_1$.

-In this generality, pathologies may occur like selfintersections of boundary components with the teardrop (\cite{Joyce}*{Fig.~2.1}) being the simplest example.
+In this generality, pathologies may occur like selfintersections of boundary components.
+The teardrop (\cite{Joyce}*{Fig.~2.1}) is the simplest example.
 For that reason, Jänich \cite{Jaenich} introduced the concept of an $\<N\>$-manifold which is a manifold with corners together with an assignment of a number in $\{1,\ldots,N\}$ to every boundary component such that in every point all boundary components meeting there have a different number (see \cites{Jaenich,Joyce} for a precise definition).
-Clearly, the set $\{1,\ldots,N\}$ can be replaced by any set $\Sigma$.
-In that case, we talk about a $\Sigma$-manifold.